Polyurethane: Effects of visible light

 Polyurethanes, especially those made using aromatic isocyanates, contain chromophores that interact with light.
 This is of particular interest in the area of polyurethane coatings, where light stability is a critical factor and is the main reason that aliphatic isocyanates are used in making polyurethane coatings.
 When PU foam, which is made using aromatic isocyanates, is exposed to visible light, it discolors, turning from off-white to yellow to reddish brown.
 It has been generally accepted that apart from yellowing, visible light has little effect on foam properties.
 This is especially the case if the yellowing happens on the outer portions of a large foam, as the deterioration of properties in the outer portion has little effect on the overall bulk properties of the foam itself.

 It has been reported that exposure to visible light can affect the variability of some physical property test results.

 Higher-energy UV radiation promotes chemical reactions in foam, some of which are detrimental to the foam structure.

 Hydrolysis and biodegradation

 Polyurethanes may degrade due to hydrolysis.
 This is a common problem with shoes left in a closet, and reacting with moisture in the air.

 Microbial degradation of polyurethane is believed to be due to the action of esterase, urethanase, hydrolase and protease enzymes.
 The process is slow as most microbes have difficulty moving beyond the surface of the polymer.
-Susceptibility to fungi is better due to their release of extracellular enzymes, which are more able to permeate the polymer matrix.
+Susceptibility to fungi is higher due to their release of extracellular enzymes, which are better able to permeate the polymer matrix.
 Two species of the Ecuadorian fungus Pestalotiopsis are capable of biodegrading polyurethane in aerobic and anaerobic conditions such as found at the bottom of landfills.
 Degradation of polyurethane items at museums has been reported.
 Polyester-type polyurethanes are more easily biodegraded by fungus than polyether-type.